 I have written several articles that were published in legal magazines and create content for my websites and social media accounts.
 In October 2015, I published 0-225: Your Guide to Writing Mastery (see my e-Book page for details).

-If you are looking for accurate, high-quality writing, proofreading and editing, contact me!
+If you are looking for accurate, high-quality transcribing audio or video files, writing, proofreading and editing, contact me!